CodShelf Life, Storage, and Spoilage Guide

 1-2 days

-Store raw cod in the coldest part of the refrigerator, preferably in its original packaging or in a sealed container on a plate to prevent drips from contaminating other foods.
+Once thawed, raw cod should be stored in the coldest part of the refrigerator (40°F/4°C or below) and used within 1-2 days.
+Place in a clean container or on a plate to prevent drips from contaminating other foods.

 Freezer